 25. Challenge Your Dog’s Nose

 There are plenty of ways that you can challenge your dog’s nose (sense of smell).
-One of my favorite games with my Lab was to take one treat and close both hands.
+One of my favorite games with my Lab was to do some nose work: take one treat and close both hands.
 He would then have to guess which hand the treat was in based on his sense of smell.
 He caught on quickly though, so we would soon progress to more complicated puzzle toys and games instead!

-READ NEXT: World's Best Dog-Friendly Holiday Resorts
+GO SOMEWHERE: World's Best Dog-Friendly Holiday Resorts